danieljtait/ladax/README.md

 a `struct` decorated container of the exponentiated quadratic kernel function.
 Because these components subclass `flax.nn.Module` they are a convenient place to handle initialisation and storage of parameters.
+The motivation for this distinction is that it often easier to canonicalise the parameters of a distribution returned by a layer, and outsource subtleties and variations of these parameterisations in a seperate module.

 The following code snippet violates the three definitions above (WIP!), but gives an idea